mccloskeybr/related_files.nvim/README.md

 ### Groups

-related_files.nvim is unopinionated -- there are no default file groups to lean on.
+`related_files.nvim` is unopinionated -- there are no default file groups to lean on.
 You are expected to manually configure all file extension groups useful to you in order to use it properly.

 There are 2 callback functions you are required to define per group:

 - `is_type(file_path)`: should return a bool if the given `file_path` is a part of this group.
 - `get_related(file_path)`: should return a list of strings for all files in a group with `file_path`.

+The name of each group is arbitrary / does not matter.

 ### Opts